Transcript: Why Might Vegetarians Have Less HPV?

-Most young women contract HPV, but most don’t get cervical cancer because their immune systems are able to clear out the virus.
-70% of women clear the infection within 1 year and more than 90% within 2 years before the virus can cause cancer, unless you’re immunocompromised or something.
+Most young women contract HPV, but most don’t get cervical cancer, because their immune systems are able to clear out the virus.
+“70% of women clear the infection within 1 year and more than 90% [within] 2 years,” before the virus can cause cancer—unless you’re immunocompromised or something.

-So for example if you take a bunch of women with cancer causing strains of HPV infecting their cervix and follow them out and retest at 3 months, and then 9 months while analyzing their diets, what do you find?
-Higher levels of vegetable consumption may cut the risk of HPV persistence in half, double one’s likelihood of clearing this potentially cancer-causing infection.
-And "higher” levels just meant like 2 or more servings a day.
+So, for example, if you take a bunch of women with cancer-causing strains of HPV infecting their cervix, and follow them out, and retest at three months, and then nine months, while analyzing their diets, what do you find?
+“Higher levels of vegetable consumption” may cut the risk of “HPV persistence” in half—double one’s likelihood of clearing this potentially cancer-causing infection.
+And, “higher” levels just meant like two or more servings a day.

-In terms of preventing cervical cancer, through their role as antioxidants, phytonutrients like lutein, found in dark green leafy vegetables, and lycopene, the red pigment in tomatoes, may decrease viral load, thereby decreasing persistence and progression to disease.
-Whereas the protective associations may be due to their antioxidant properties, they have all sorts of other wonderful effects, so who knows, who cares?
+In terms of preventing cervical cancer, “[t]hrough their role as antioxidants, phytonutrients like lutein [found in dark green leafy vegetables] and lycopene [the red pigment in tomatoes] may decrease viral load—thereby decreasing persistence and progression to disease.
+Whereas the protective associations…may be due to their antioxidant properties,” they have all sorts of other wonderful effects, so, who knows, who cares?